riclapi/Bullet-Last/README.md

 ## Staking Platforms
 - Introduction of stake platforms in subsequent phases to furnish token holders with supplementary avenues to earn rewards.
-- Stake platforms tradable on both decentralized (DEXs) and centralized exchanges (CEXs), augmenting liquidity and driving demand for the BLT token.
+- Stake platforms tradable on both decentralized (DEXs) and centralized exchanges (CEXs), augmenting liquidity and driving demand for the LEAD token.

 The Bullet Last ecosystem is committed to transparency, traceability, and community engagement.
 Tokenomics, combined with strategic measures, reinforces sustainability and enduring success.